 The development of efficient algorithms for the numerical solution of elliptic shape optimization problems is still a challenging task.
 In many problems, the state equation involves a differential operator with constant coefficients.
 In this situation, boundary integral equations are quite attractive for computing the state since only the discretization of the boundary of the domain is required.
 Especially, large deformations of the domains are realizable without remeshing.
-Hence, very efficient algorithms can be realized, especially if fast boundary element methods are applied, see [3, 11, 16, 27, 34, 38] for instance.
-Moreover, exterior boundary value problems are easily treatable, as for the computation of free surfaces of liquid bubbles, or drops levitating in an electromagnetic field, cf. [10, 27, 32].
+Hence, very efficient algorithms can be realized, especially if fast boundary element methods are applied, see [3, 11, 15, 26, 33, 37] for instance.
+Moreover, exterior boundary value problems are easily treatable, as for the computation of free surfaces of liquid bubbles, or drops levitating in an electromagnetic field, cf. [10, 26, 31].

 The above mentioned techniques are not applicable to state equations which involve differential operators with non-constant coefficients.
-Then, volume discretization methods like finite difference methods or finite element methods have to be used.
-We propose here to employ the finite element method, where the underlying triangulation is constructed by a marching cubes algorithm.
+Then, finite difference methods or finite element methods have to be used.
+We propose here to employ the finite element method, where the underlying triangulation is constructed by a marching cubes algorithms.
 This ensures shape regular triangles except for the ones which intersect the domain's boundary.
 Thus, we apply local updating steps to improve the mesh in the neighbourhood of the boundary.

 The sought optimal domain is represented by means of a level set function.
 More precisely, we use the so-called signed distance function.
 The advantage of level set functions is that they allow for topological changes of the domain.
 The level set function is discretized by a second order finite difference scheme.
-The main drawback of level-set techniques consists in the area/volume conservation.
-Several techniques have been introduced to improve the area/volume loss [30, 31, 8].
-However, since our algorithm approximates a steady state solution in which the dynamics is rapidly damped, we show that the area/volume loss does not play a major role in our case.

 Numerical results are presented for different topological situations such as nonconnected domains and domains of genus one.
 These results demonstrate that we succeeded in developing efficient and robust techniques for the solution of the current class of shape optimization problems.